 NOTICE CONCERNING TRAINING CLASSES:

 Colorado POST does not approve or endorse training vendors or the classes they offer.
-All Colorado law enforcement agencies are free to determine which training courses are appropriate for their officers and do so independently of Colorado POST.
+All Colorado law enforcement agencies determine which training courses are appropriate for their officers and do so independently of Colorado POST.
 The only exception to this would be certain courses designed to train instructors for law enforcement academies (Instructor Methodology, and specific firearms / driving / arrest control instructor courses).
 Outside of those academy instructor classes, no law enforcement training is “approved” by Colorado POST, nor is it required to be.